laminas/laminas-cache/docs/book/v3/application-integration/usage-in-a-laminas-mvc-application.md

 The factory `Laminas\Cache\Service\StorageCacheAbstractServiceFactory` uses the configuration, searches for the configuration key `caches` and creates the storage adapters using the discovered configuration.

-> ### Cache named `config` is not possible
->
+WARNING: **Cache Named `config` Is Not Possible**
-> A cache named `config` is not possible due to internal service conflicts with MVC configuration.
+A cache named `config` is not possible due to internal service conflicts with MVC configuration.
-> The service named `config` is reserved for project configuration and thus cannot be used with the `caches` configuration.
+The service named `config` is reserved for project configuration and thus cannot be used with the `caches` configuration.

 ## Create Controller